MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 - Display the Plug and Play device tree
 - Work with thread and process context

-> [!NOTE]
+### User and kernel mode debugging

-> When working with the Windows debugger, you can do two types of debugging:
+When working with the Windows debugger, you can do two types of debugging:

->
-> *User mode* - Applications and subsystems run on the computer in user mode.
+*User mode* - Applications and subsystems run on the computer in user mode.
 Processes that run in user mode do so within their own virtual address spaces.
 They're restricted from gaining direct access to many parts of the system, including system hardware, memory that isn't allocated for their use, and other portions of the system that might compromise system integrity.
 Because processes that run in user mode are effectively isolated from the system and other user mode processes, they can't interfere with these resources.

->
-> *Kernel mode* - The operating system and privileged programs run in kernel mode.
+*Kernel mode* - The operating system and privileged programs run in kernel mode.
 Kernel-mode code has permission to access any part of the system.
 It isn't restricted like user mode code.
 It can gain access to any part of any other process running in either user mode or kernel mode.
 Much of the core OS functionality and many hardware device drivers run in kernel mode.
->
-> This lab focuses on kernel-mode debugging because that's the method used to debug many device drivers.

 This exercise covers debug commands that are frequently used during both user mode and kernel-mode debugging.
 The exercise also covers debug extensions, sometimes called *!commands*, that are used for kernel-mode debugging.